akommini/PCvalueBuilder/README.md

 The price and technical data is extracted from PassMark database, Newegg and Manufacturer's website.

 ## Model
+A RandomForest regression model is used to calculate the system score.
+A 80%-20% test-train split is used to train the model using the system score extracted from PassMark database.
+The model achieves a R2 of 89.1%.
+System score is normalized using the price to extract the value.
+Compatibility of the parts is resolved before recommending the part.
+User budget and minimum part requirements are honored.
+For memory (RAM) and hard drive, users can chose the minimum capapcity requirements.

 ## WebApp
 The Web app is implemented using Streamlit and deployed on a AWS EC2 instance.
 The WebApp can be accessed at: https://akommini.me

 ## Value returns
+The performance value return on the money invested is calculated by comparing our value recommendations with top the line part with best performance.
 Part type | Value return
 ------------ | -------------
 Processor| 1.5x - 9x